 Right now, you’ll hear a lot of talk about long-tail keywords.
 While they are useful, you need to have a balance between short and long in your motorcycle blogging.
 This is because each type targets a specific person.

 Your short-tail keywords are more effective at targeting people searching for information.
 The long-tail keywords are better at targeting the searchers with the intent to buy.

 Don’t assume that you only want to target the people looking to buy.
 You need to start potential customers down the sales funnel early.
 This means capturing them at the information-seeking stage and then gaining their trust as you funnel them down to the buying stage.

 4. Monitor Performance of Keywords in Your Motorcycle Blogging

 Now that you’re ready to start using your keywords, the process isn’t over.
-You need to monitor how your keywords perform.
+You need to monitor how your keywords perform when applied to the SEO algorithm.
+They should help you establish a greater online presence and eventually end up on the first page of the results pages.
 You should update the keywords that don’t perform well and adding different variations to your top-performing keywords.

 Don’t blindly add keywords to your list at this stage of the process.
 You want to follow this process whenever you add keywords to ensure quality and consistency.
 However, there may be some steps that you can skip in certain circumstances.

 When you think it’s time to remove keywords, you should go back to step 3 of the process.
 Evaluate your primary keywords and check them for relevancy.
 Any outdated or ineffective keywords should be removed or replaced.